-Sir Anthony Seldon is Vice-Chancellor of the University of Buckingham and one of Britain’s leading contemporary historians, educationalists, commentators and political authors.
+Sir Anthony Seldon served as Vice-Chancellor of the University of Buckingham from 2015 to 2020, and is one of Britain’s leading contemporary historians, educationalists, commentators and political authors.

 For 20 years he was a transformative headmaster, first at Brighton College and then Wellington College, one of the country’s leading independent schools.
-He is the author or editor of over 35 books on contemporary history, including ‘insider’ accounts on the last four prime ministers.
+In 2023 he was appointed interim Head of Epsom College.
+He is the author or editor of over 35 books on contemporary history, including ‘insider’ accounts on five 21st century prime ministers.

 Anthony is a leading authority on contemporary British history and education, and the honorary historian of 10 Downing Street.

 He was co-founder and first director of the Institute of Contemporary British History, and co-founder of Action for Happiness.
 He is the UK Special Representative for Saudi Education, a member of the government’s First World War Culture Committee, and is a former chair of the Comment Awards.
 He is a director of the Royal Shakespeare Company, the President of IPEN (International Positive Education Network), and patron or on the board of several charities.
 He is the founder of the Via Sacra Western Front Walk and was executive producer of the film Journey’s End.